-The methodology should include a site visit for a visual analysis, with recorded observations of the absence, discontinuity, or presence of the features listed in the project description and other relevant features (e.g., ADA accessible curb ramps).
-In addition, the site visit must record any existing potential or observed hazards at locations in the study area that people walk, especially along routes of travel for people walking between the project site and nearby transit stations/stops (e.g., crosswalks, sidewalks), major destinations (e.g., schools, event centers, recreational facilities, tourist activities, shopping districts, high-density residential or office areas, transit stations, and airports), or land uses with particularly vulnerable people (e.g., children, seniors, people with disabilities). [text, figure]
+The methodology should include a site visit for a visual analysis, with recorded observations of the absence, discontinuity, or presence of the features listed in the project description as well as a description of the weather conditions at the time of the site visit.
+In addition, the site visit must record any existing potential or observed hazards at locations in the study area where people are bicycling, especially if the project site is on or adjacent to bicycle facilities (e.g. routes identified as part of the San Francisco Bikeway Network or a bike share station), or major destinations (e.g., schools, event centers, recreational facilities, tourist activities, shopping districts). [text, figure]